 Can Celery Get Too Much Sun?

 Celery can suffer from sun overexposure.
 One of the biggest signs that your celery has too much sun is wilting.
-In fact, if celery is overexposed to a combination of excessive sunlight and extremely hot temperatures, it will wilt rapidly.
+In fact, if celery is overexposed to a combination of excessive sunlight, extremely hot temperatures, and a lack of water, it will wilt rapidly.
 Another sign of overexposure to the sun is unusually thin stalks.

 - Celery can get too much sun.